faulander/excludarr/README.md

 **Areas for improvement:**
 - CLI interface: **17%** (mostly integration testing needed)
-- Legacy modules: **0%** (availability.py, availability_old.py - to be removed)

 The core functionality has excellent test coverage, with the main API clients (TMDB, Streaming Availability, Utelly) and caching systems achieving >90% coverage.
+Legacy modules have been removed, significantly improving overall coverage.

 ### Contributing